stashed/postgres/docs/postgres.md

 restoresession.stash.appscode.com/sample-postgres-restore created
 ```

-Once, you have created the `RestoreSession` crd, Stash will create a job to restore.
-We can watch the `RestoreSession` phase to check if the restore process is succeeded or not.
+Once, you have created the `RestoreSession` crd, Stash will create a restore job.
+We can watch the `RestoreSession` phase to check if the restore process has succeeded or not.

 Run the following command to watch `RestoreSession` phase,